nada-elsafty/cs50-task/README.md

 #welcome to my code space👋\

 Hi!
-I'm Nada, a science graduate wxploring the world of programming.
+I'm Nada, a science graduate exploring the world of programming.
-This repository contains small tasks, excwesizes and solutions from mylearning journey- mainly from the CS50 course and other coding practice.
+This repository contains small tasks, excersizes and solutions from mylearning journey- mainly from the CS50 course and other coding practice.

 ##📌 what's inside
 - simple c programs